BearKidsTeam/thplayer/README.md

 ### Build manually

-To build it manually, get Qt open-source version from [qt.io](https://www.qt.io/download-open-source/) or from your package manager， install it and open `thplayer.pro` using QtCreator, and build it as you wish!
+To build it manually, get Qt open-source version from [qt.io](https://www.qt.io/download-open-source/) or from your package manager, install it and open `thplayer.pro` using QtCreator, and build it as you wish!

 ## License